meshery/meshery/docs/_includes/mesheryctl/system-dashboard.md

-Note: The `--port-forward` flag is intended for use exclusively when Meshery is deployed on a "Kubernetes" platform.
+Note: The `--port-forward` flag is intended for use exclusively when Meshery is deployed in a Kubernetes cluster (`platform: kubernetes`).